BSc in Psychology – Panteion University, GR

 Fellow of the Higher Education Academy (HEA)

 Dr Ioannis Angelakis received his PhD summa cum laude in Psychology at Panteion University (Athens, Greece).
-He has a range of clinical and research experience working with people with mental disorders, including obsessive compulsive disorder, depression and anxiety.
-His research interests focus on examining the impact of obsessive-compulsive and related disorders, and depression on suicidality and self-harm, understanding the effects of aversive stimulation on the development, maintenance and/or exacerbation of mental health disorders, and investigating and refining therapeutic approaches for obsessive-compulsive and related disorders and depression.
-He is currently Senior Lecturer in Psychology and Coordinator of the Behaviour Therapy Service at the University of South Wales, where he teaches modules on research methods, clinical and health psychology.
+He has a range of clinical and research experience working with people with mental health problems, including obsessive compulsive disorder, depression and anxiety.
+His research interests focus on examining the impact of obsessive-compulsive and related disorders, and depression on suicidality and self-harm, understanding the effects of aversive stimulation on the development, maintenance and/or exacerbation of mental health conditions, and investigating and refining therapeutic approaches for obsessive-compulsive and related disorders and depression.
+He is currently Associate Professor in Psychology and Coordinator of the Behaviour Therapy Service at the University of South Wales, where he teaches modules on research methods, clinical and health psychology.

 Coordinator of the Behaviour Therapy Clinic at the University of South Wales